 I didn’t take it day by day or hour by hour.
 I took it minute by minute.

-Slowly, time passed and I realize that I hadn’t felt a pain contraction in a while.
+Slowly, time passed and I realized that I hadn’t felt a pain contraction in a while.

 I heard our song, walked past THAT street intersection, thought of us… and it wasn’t as painful or as “close by,” as it used to be.
 There was space around it all.

-Not because I woke up one day, read an article, and the space was suddenly created.
-It was because, little by little, I stumbled, crawled, got back up and ultimately… STEPPED AWAY from it.
+Not because I woke up one day, read an article, and space was suddenly created.
+It was because, little by little, I stumbled, crawled, fell again, got back up and ultimately… stepped away from it.